hantash07/learning_notes/kotlin-types.md

 #### Type Check and Cast
 The operator `is` or `!is` is used to check the type of an object.

 `is` is used for smart cast.
-Ssmart casts can work only when the compiler can guarantee that the variable won't change between the check and the usage.
+Smart casts can work only when the compiler can guarantee that the variable won't change between the check and the usage.
 ```
 fun demo(x: Any) {
     if (x is String) {